Fort De Soto Park: Ecology

 Fort De Soto Park is a hub for biodiversity, featuring various ecosystems such as mangroves and hammocks.
 Over 328 species of birds have been documented at the park, with large areas of the North Beach protected for both the nesting of breeding birds, and the stopover of migratory birds.
 However, due to factors such as habitat loss and increased abundance of the brown-headed cowbird (a brood parasite), species such as the mangrove cuckoo, black-whiskered vireo, and prairie warbler no longer breed in this location.

 As with many beach habitats in the region, also breeding in this park are endangered loggerhead sea turtles.

+Australian pines (Casuarina species) were introduced into Florida after 1890 to serve as windbreaks.
+The species are tolerant of salt-spray and poor soil, and have invaded many plant communities, suppressing the growth of native species.
+However, the trees are shallow-rooted and subject to uprooting in wind storms.
+In addition, stands of Australian pines on beaches have replaced deep-rooted plants, exposing beaches to erosion.
+The root systems also interfere with sea turtles digging nests above the high water mark on beaches.
+Australian pines are now considered an invasive pest, and have been generally banned in Florida Australian pines were well established on the islands in Fort De Soto Park.
+Removal of all Australian pines from the park is not considered feasible, but park management intended to reduce the number of trees.
+As of 2014, the park planned to remove about ten percent of the Australian pines in the park each year, starting with those closest to the shoreline.
+The Florida Fish and Wildlife Conservation Commission (FWC) began removing Australian pines from North Beach in the park in 2015.